-The first New Testament interaction with an angel happens to Zacharias in Jerusalem's temple.
+The first New Testament interaction with angels happens to Zacharias in Jerusalem's temple.
 He is told his wife Elizabeth will bear a son whose name will be John (John the Baptist).
 John will have the Holy Spirit from his mother's womb and live like a Nazarite (Luke 1:11 - 20, 26 - 38).

-Gabriel (who is one of a class of angels called Archangels) is sent to a virgin named Mary to inform her that she will miraculously conceive of the Savior whom will be named Jesus (Luke 1:26 - 38).
+Gabriel (an Archangel) is sent to a virgin named Mary to inform her that she will miraculously conceive of the Savior whom will be named Jesus (Luke 1:26 - 38).